-The Rotary Young Chef of the Year competition sees young people from across the country try to impress top chefs.
+The Rotary Young Chef the Year competition sees young people from across the country trying to impress top chefs.

-When they went on to the national competition, in Lincoln, Jonny came second overall, to Tabitha Steven, 14, from Glasgow.
+Jonny then went on to come second nationally, narrowly beaten by Tabitha Steven, 14, from Glasgow.

-Colin added: ‘They clearly had a great day and it was a good forum from which to show the added value of this competition for our youth.
+Colin Davey, from Gosport Rotary, said: ‘They clearly had a great day and it was a good forum from which to show the added value of this competition for our youth.

 ‘If you would like to be part of supporting the local community then visit the Rotary Club of Gosport website and join us.’